Formatting Answer Choices

 About Formatting Answer Choices

-Once you’ve created a question and formatted it the way you want, it’s time to add some choices for your respondents to pick from.
-This page will cover all the ways you can add, remove, and customize the answer choices to your questions.
+Once you’ve created a question and formatted it the way you want, it’s time to add choices for your respondents to pick from.
+This page covers all the ways you can add, remove, and customize the answer choices to your questions.

 Adding Answer Choices

 To add answer choices, select the question and then click the plus or minus sign beneath Choices on the editing pane to choose how many choices you want your question to have.
-You can also click directly on the number of choices and type the number you’d prefer to have.
+You can also click directly on the number of choices and type the number of choices you want.

 Editing Answer Choices

-To edit an answer choice, simply click the answer choice in the survey editor and type the choice into the text box.
+To edit an answer choice, simply click directly on the text of an answer choice within the survey editor and type the choice into the text box.

 Qtip: Click the arrow next to your answer choice for more answer choice customization options, such as adding answer choice display logic or changing the choice’s font.
 See Additional Dropdown Options for more information.

-Attention: If you’ve already collected data, be careful when editing answer choices so you don’t invalidate your data!
+Attention: If you’ve already collected data, be careful when editing answer choices, as it may invalidate your data!
 See Editing an Active Survey for more information about what edits are OK.

 Edit Multiple

-You can edit all of your answer choices at once by using the Edit multiple feature.
+You can edit all of your answer choices at once with the Edit multiple feature.

 Attention: The Edit multiple feature is disabled as soon as you collect data on your survey.
 This is to prevent invalidation of your data.
 If you copy a survey where this feature has been disabled, the copy will also not contain the Edit multiple feature.